htw-imi-showtime/showtime-website/content/ss22/master/m5-adipositas-prevention/_index.md

 {{<section title="The Team">}}
 To achieve the best results in the limited time, we initially formed three teams:
-- One team was mainly responsible for **conceptional work, research and UX**.
+- One team was mainly responsible for **conceptual work, research and UX**.
 - The second startet with the development of the **frontend**.
 - A seperate team set up the development environment for the **backend** and implemented the required logic.

-All of us participated in a long initial concecptional period within the first four weeks, followed by a couple of weeks where everyone worked in one of the teams described.
+All of us participated in a long initial conceptual period within the first four weeks, followed by a couple of weeks where everyone worked in one of the teams described.
 After that, **everyone worked wherever there was work to be done** at the time – there were no longer strict teams.
 That meant that everyone could **gain experiences** in areas that they were interested in during the project.

 {{</section >}}